TRAVEL DESTINATION: Te Henga (Bethells Beach) Walkway, Auckland, North Island, New Zealand

 Auckland’s West Coast is known for some of the most amazing scenery in this part of New Zealand.
 Firstly, Waitakere Ranges transports you to a luscious rainforest reality, where you can get lost on numerous walking trails.
 In addition to that, West Coast beaches won’t leave you ambivalent either.
 Surfers love them and many swimmers find them thrilling and exciting on those hot summer days.

 The landscape here is rougher compared to the one on the Auckland’s East Coast.
 Two different Oceans provide distinct experiences and big contrasts in natural features within short 40 km distance.
-I’ve been frequently visiting the Waitakere rainforest and West Coast beaches, but have never really taken longer walks or hikes that spread along this coastal area.
-I recently read about the 80 km long Hillary Trail that really got my intention, however, a multi-day tramping trip was not something I was able to do at this time.
+I’ve been frequently visiting the Waitakere rainforest and West Coast beaches, but have never really taken any longer walks or hikes that spread along this coastal area.
+I recently read about the 80 km long Hillary Trail that really got my intention.
+However, a multi day tramping trip was not something I was able to do at this time.

 Current landscape provides some incredible views and that was the biggest reward on this hike for me.
 I would often just stop and stare into the distance, observing how forces shaped the landscape around me.
 The Te Henga Walkway path is well marked, although some parts of the trail come quite close to the edge.
 Apart from a few eroded and steep areas, there really isn’t anything extreme to overcome.
 However, wintertime does bring much more rain to the West Coast and the trail is apparently muddy and a bit more challenging.

-I noticed many people running along the narrow path of the Te Henga Trail and later realized that some of them might have been preparing for the 80 km Hillary Run event.
-It must be amazing to be able to complete such challenging endurance test.
+I noticed many people running along the narrow path of the Te Henga Trail.
+Later I realized that some of them might have been preparing for the 80 km Hillary Run event.
+It must be amazing to be able to complete such challenging endurance test!
 There are shorter running trail options available for runners and walkers on the event as well.
 I can’t imagine a more invigorating and beautiful surroundings for such competition.
 In addition to all ‘regular’ hikers and runners, I also met many barefoot runners and hikers.
 Impressive!

 TRAVEL TIP: Bring lots of water with you, especially if you’re doing the return hike.
 Consider bringing even more during those hot summer days.